ramampiandra/connekteo/README.md

-# Research and Development on IoT infrastruture and implementation for Madagascar
+# R&D on IoT infrastruture and implementation for Madagascar